words by Elle Stanger (she/they)

 Meanwhile, large porn companies with millions of followers are deemed “safer” and more “verifiable” by social media platforms than an independent creator.
 The thought being that an independent creator could be a victim of sex trafficking, so social media platforms will remove them rather than take the time to verify or ask.

-In actuality, a bill purported to help victims of trafficking and bring justice to the pimps made real victims harder to find since so many consensual creators are now being scrutinized by the same standards as you would use for a victim of trafficking.
+In actuality, a bill purported to help victims of sex trafficking made real victims harder to find since so many consensual creators are now being scrutinized by the same standards as you would use for a victim of sex trafficking.
 Quite simply, criminalizing consensual sex work hurts a lot of people.

 As a porn creator, I want people to know what real sex can and does look like.
 Sometimes I show a safeword negotiation; I don't cut all the scenes where I ask for lube or a lighter touch.
 My partners and I are able to discuss our STI history and our boundaries.
 Essentially, porn can be an amazing tool if you handle it ethically.